Collections and Exhibitions Due Diligence Policy

 2.5 Information obtained about the provenance of an object should be documented and preserved.
 All relevant correspondence, details of published information, signed loan agreements, lender’s evidence, and photographic evidence is to be kept on permanent files, in accordance with Spectrum: UK Documentation Standard for Museums, and under direction from the National Archives on stewardship of public records and the Archive Service Accreditation Standard.

-2.9 The National Portrait Gallery is an approved institution for the provision of Immunity from Seizure and acts within the parameters set out by the Department for Culture Media and Sport
+2.10 The National Portrait Gallery is an approved institution for the provision of Immunity from Seizure and acts within the parameters set out by the Department for Culture Media and Sport.

-3.3 Where appropriate, further guidance and advice will be sought from the Director of Exhibitions and Collections, additional curatorial and specialist consultants, such as colleagues from within the National Portrait Gallery, other national Museums, academic institutions, and major auction houses as well as consulting the Art Loss Register and other art loss databases.
+3.3 Where appropriate, further guidance and advice will be sought from additional curatorial and specialist consultants, such as colleagues from within the National Portrait Gallery, other national Museums, academic institutions, and major auction houses as well as consulting the Art Loss Register and other art loss databases.

 3.4 The Director of the National Portrait Gallery has overall responsibility for ensuring the appropriate due diligence procedures are carried out.

-An exhibition or collection curator is required to undertake full provenance checks for all objects proposed for inclusion in the Gallery’s Collection through:
+4.1 An exhibition or collection Curator is required to undertake full provenance checks for all objects proposed for inclusion in the Gallery’s Collection through:

 - short or long term loan, purchase, gift, bequest, fractional (shared) ownership, exchange, allocation or transfer.